zimmertr/Ender-6-Klipper-Guide/README.md

 Before you flash anything to your printer or take anything apart, you need to use it to print a few things.

 - **Raspberry Pi & Buck Converter Mount:** [here](https://www.thingiverse.com/thing:6273981)
   - Since Klipper runs on a Raspberry Pi which you will power via the printer's power supply, you need a place to install the new components.
 I chose the electronics compartment below the printer.
 This model does not shield the buck converter, so take care when handling it as there is a risk of being shocked.
-Buck Converts come in different shapes and sizes, so make sure you compare the dimensions of this part to the one you choose to purchase.
+Buck converters come in different shapes and sizes, so make sure you compare the dimensions of this part to the one you choose to purchase.

 - **PIT TFT43 Screen Adapter**: [here](https://www.thingiverse.com/thing:5246155)
   - KlipperScreen does not work with the default touchscreen for the Ender 6.
 There is a fork floating around that adds support, but it is unmaintained and the code was never merged upstream.
-In order to preserve the functionality of the touchscreen, you must replace it with one that is compatible.
+In order to preserve the functionality of a touchscreen, you must replace it with one that is compatible.
 I chose the `PI TFT43` because it fits well in the housing.
 However, you will need to print an adapter to mount it correctly.

 - ***Optional* - Gantry Fan Mount**: [here](https://www.thingiverse.com/thing:6784980)
   - Should you wish you provide cooling to the Raspberry Pi and buck converter, you can print this model I designed that allows you to mount a Noctua NF-A4x10 fan on the gantry rails.